-For confirmed electives to be added to One45, the clerk must email the official confirmation from the AFMC Portal to: ugme.electives@usask.ca.
+For confirmed electives to be added to One45, the Clerk must email the official confirmation from the AFMC Portal to: ugme.electives@usask.ca.
 In order to be approved, the student must include a preceptor name and email with the AFMC confirmation.
 Once submitted, the elective will be considered finalized.

-The clerk is responsible for ensuring an elective Summative Assessment form is completed by the preceptor, as well as submitted to and received by the UGME Office.
-Clerks can send the Summative Assessment Form through One45 by setting up a temporary account through the Sharepoint site:
+The Clerk is responsible for ensuring an Elective Assessment form is completed by the preceptor, as well as submitted to and received by the UGME Office.
+Clerks can send the Elective Assessment Form through One45 by setting up a temporary account through the Sharepoint site:

-$\frac{https://share.usask.ca/medicine/ugme/electives/Lists/Outofprovince\%20Elective\%20Preceptors/NewForm.}{aspx}\,.$

-Clerks will be notified within 2 weeks of the end date of the elective if a Summative Assessment form has not been received.
-Clerks must ensure the UGME Office receives their final Summative Assessment form from the appropriate preceptor within 6 weeks of the elective end date.
+https://share.usask.ca/medicine/ugme/electives/Lists/Outofprovince%20Elective%20Preceptors/NewForm.asp x.
+Clerks will be notified within 2 weeks of the end date of the elective if an Elective Assessment form has not been received.
+Clerks must ensure the UGME Office receives their final Elective Assessment form from the appropriate preceptor within 6 weeks of the elective end date.
 Failure to do so will be considered a failed elective and no credit will be granted.
-The clerk is responsible for completing the appropriate elective evaluation within 2 weeks of the elective end date and submitting it to the UGME Office.
+The Clerk is responsible for completing the appropriate elective evaluation within 4 weeks of the elective end date and submitting it on One45.

-For electives 4 weeks or longer, it is strong recommended that the clerk requests their preceptor to provide mid-point formative feedback and complete a Formative Assessment form; however, a Formative Assessment form is not required to be submitted to the UGME Office.
+For electives 4 weeks or longer, it is strongly recommended that the Clerk requests their preceptor to provide mid-point formative feedback and complete a Formative Assessment form; however, a Formative Assessment form is not required to be submitted to the UGME Office.